 Original oil paintings from the late 1880s cover each hallway ceiling with representations of theatrical history and themes, whether a medieval mystery play or a performance of Romeo and Juliet at the Globe Theatre.

 Of course, what makes these ceiling paintings special is the names of the artists behind them: Frank Matsch, Ernst Klimt, and (drum roll) Gustav Klimt.

-Three young men in the Globe audience deserve special mention since they are portraits of Matsch and the two Klimt brothers.
+Three young men in the Globe audience deserve special mention since these are portraits of Matsch and the two Klimt brothers.